University Regulations and Policies

-Every student at UNCChapel Hill and UNC Hospitals who parks an automobile between 7:30 a.m. and 5:00 p.m. on weekdays in the University's designated reserved parking is required by the Department of Public Safety to obtain and display a parking permit.
+Every student at UNCChapel Hill who parks an automobile during the week in University parking areas is required by UNC Transportation & Parking to obtain and display a parking permit.
+Parking permit holders must park only in specific zones as indicated on their parking permits.
 Please note the signs at the entrances to each lot which detail the hours of enforcement for that parking area.

-Motor vehicle parking permits may be applied for during online registration procedures at the Department of Public Safety.
-Vehicles found parked illegally may be cited by the Department of Public Safety's Parking Control Division, and subsequent violations may result in further citations, immobilization ("booting"), or towing of the vehicle.
-Citations may be appealed through the d epartment of Public Safety's Appeals Office within 10 calendar days upon receipt of the citation.
-Citations can be appealed in person during office hours Monday through Friday from 7:30 a.m. to 5:00 p.m., online at www.dps.unc.edu, or by regular mail.
+Motor vehicle parking permits may be applied for during online registration procedures at UNC Transportation & Parking offices in the Public Safety Building.
+Vehicles found parked illegally may be cited by Transportation & Parking's Parking Control Division, and subsequent violations may result in further citations, immobilization ("booting"), or towing of the vehicle.
+Citations may be appealed through UNC Transportation & Parking's Appeals Office within 10 calendar days upon receipt of the citation.
+Citations can be appealed in person during office hours Monday through Friday from 7:30 a.m. to 5:00 p.m., online at, move.unc.edu or by regular mail.

 The Commuter Alternative Program

-The Commuter Alternative Program (CAP) is an initiative with the goal of reducing campus traffic congestion and parking demand through the promotion and management of viable alternatives to single-occupancy vehicle use at UNCChapel Hill.
+The Commuter Alternative Program (CAP, online at move.unc.edu/CAP) is an initiative with the goal of reducing campus traffic congestion and parking demand through the promotion and management of viable alternatives to single-occupancy vehicle use at UNCChapel Hill.
 It is designed to reward campus community members for the use of bicycling, walking, transit, and ridesharing.
 CAP is only available to off-campus students who do not have a parking permit.
 CAP has a listserv, giveaways, prizes, discounts to local merchants, and daily benefits in relation to alternative transportation programs.
-For more information or to request a brochure, call the Department of Public Safety at (919) 962-3951 or visit the Web site at dps.unc.edu/CAP.
+For more information or to request a brochure, call UNC Transportation & Parking at (919) 962-3951 or visit the Web site at dps.unc.edu/CAP.

 Alternatives to Parking